Merkle-row schemes (merkle-row-v1, merkle-row-sealed-v1)

 }

-Plus the receipt bundle (<bundle_id>.mbnt) — which already carries the leaves and lets the verifier walk the inclusion path.
+Plus the .mbnt bundle (<bundle_id>.mbnt — the filename stem is the proof id) — which already carries the leaves and lets the verifier walk the inclusion path.

 2.5 Verification